apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ComponentSelector extends the ServiceSpec.Selector by allowing you to specify a component as selectors for the service.
+<p>Extends the ServiceSpec.Selector by allowing the specification of a component, to be used as a selector for the service.
-ComponentSelector and ShardingSelector cannot be set at the same time.</p>
+Note that this and the ShardingSelector are mutually exclusive and cannot be set simultaneously.</p>
 </td>
 </tr>
 </tbody>